felixsuwarno/SaaS-Ledgerly-Billing_Reconciliation-Revenue_Analytics-Snowflake/README.md

 **1. BILLING RECONCILIATION**

-  1. Does total settled by the processor in June match what our invoices show as collected?
+  1. What is the June reconciliation gap between invoice-collected amount and processor-settled amount?
-  2. For every dollar of gap, what is the specific reason?
+  2. For every dollar of gap, what is the specific reason — processor fees, timing differences, refunds, disputes, or unexplained residual?
-  3. Which closed periods were restated by chargebacks that landed in June?
+  3. Which invoices from closed prior periods had their net revenue restated by chargebacks that landed in June?

 **2. REVENUE ANALYTICS**